galliumdata/adumbra/README.md

 # The Adumbra library
-A light-weight Java library that uses [steganography](https://en.wikipedia.org/wiki/Steganography) to hide data in bitmaps using a secret key.
+Adumbra is a light-weight Java library that uses [steganography](https://en.wikipedia.org/wiki/Steganography) to hide data in bitmaps using a secret key.
 Supported input formats include PNG, JPEG, TIFF, BMP.